Skip to main content

 Timeline: Wildfire risk identified, PSPS watch, PSPS warning, PSPS imminent, PSPS initiated, Power restored

-After the high-risk weather has passed, our crews will inspect every line in the shutoff area for damage and make sure it’s safe before restoring power.
+After the critical weather has passed, our crews will inspect every line in the shutoff area for damage and make sure it’s safe before restoring power.
 This can take time, and as a result, these shutoffs could last several hours or several days.
 That's why it's important to prepare.

 Preparing for power outages